 Main areas of work

 You will receive excellent legal training over four six month seats.
-We encourage you to express a preference for your seats and our training principal is in contact with trainees before and during their training to understand each persons preferred seats.
-Opportunities for client secondments includes ExxonMobil for six months with other trainees seconded to clients when opportunities arise for part or all of a seat.
+We encourage you to express a preference for your seats and our training principal is in contact with trainees before and during their training to understand each person’s preferred seats.
+Opportunities for client secondments includes ExxonMobil for six months, with other trainees seconded to clients when opportunities arise for part or all of a seat.

 After a comprehensive induction programme our trainees receive extensive legal and interpersonal skills training to ensure their expertise and career skills are constantly developing, including specific technical training in each seat.
 Great emphasis is also placed on interpersonal skills such as networking and client management so when you qualify you have the breadth of skills required to be an excellent solicitor.
-Training with BDB will bring you real responsibility right from the start, combined with the right level of support to ensure you never feel overwhelmed.
+Training with BDB Pitmans will bring you real responsibility right from the start, combined with the right level of support to ensure you never feel overwhelmed.

 We offer a two week paid summer vacation scheme in June/July each year.
 This is open to those who are eligible to start a training contract in two years’ time.
-During the placement you will gain valuable experience with two of our legal departments and we aim to give you as much practical experience as possible, plus the opportunity to experience first-hand how our solicitors and partners work.
+During the placement you will gain valuable experience with two of our legalour departments and we aim to give you as much practical experience as possible, plus the opportunity to experience first-hand how our solicitors and partners work.
 Additionally, a range of organised activities including a networking event, trainee social and legal research exercises will make your time with us enjoyable as well as insightful.

 25 days holiday per year, private medical insurance, medical screenings, cycle to work scheme, payroll giving, on-site gym, sports teams, yoga and pilates classes, interest free season ticket loans, matching pension contributions up to 7%, life assurance, employee assistance programme, income protection insurance, enhanced maternity and paternity pay.